flemingsyaifullah/testapp/README.md

 1. This app still have no interface implementation, please create <b>interface ICarListingService</b> for this app with <b>abstract method GetCarListing</b>

 2. Please give implementation to the abstract method.
-The implementation is to migrate existing method CarListing (public ActionResult CarListing()) which is currently still implemented at controller (HomeController)
+The implementation is just to migrate existing method CarListing (public ActionResult CarListing()) which is currently still implemented at controller (HomeController).
+There is no logic update

 3. Please create new class (CarExpiration) inherited from Car class then add 2 fields : PlateNumberExpiredDate (datetime) and IsTheCarCanBeSold(bool).
 Please note we can not update/modify directly Car & CarManufacturer classes because they are root class.